10 Reasons Why Cleveland Rocks

 7. Lots of Culture.

 University Circle is an extraordinary urban neighborhood, home to more than 20 artistic and cultural venues, as well as a host of year-round special events.
 The Cleveland Museum of Art, a world-renowned art museum, recently underwent a massive expansion project and offers free access to its permanent collection.
-Severance Hall is home to the Cleveland Orchestra, one of the United States' Big Five orchestras.
+They also offer affordable membership, which includes access to the popular Friday MIX event for young professionals with themes based on current exhibitions.
+Severance Hall is home to the Cleveland Orchestra, one of the United States' Big Five orchestras and they also play at the outdoor Blossom Music Theater in the summer.
 The Cleveland Botanical Garden includes a greenhouse showcasing two ecosystems: Madagascar desert and Costa Rica cloud forest.
 The Cleveland Institute of Art, Museum of Natural History, Cleveland Cinematheque, and Sculpture Center are also located in the Circle.

 Above: Trekking to the Cleveland Museum of Art.